tldr-pages/tldr/pages/windows/for.md

 # for

-> Conditionally perform a command several times.
+> Conditionally execute a command several times.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/for>.

 - Execute the specified commands for the specified set: